 Acceptance to the course is conditional upon successful completion of at least two years of the applicant’s medical or dentistry degree.
 Applicants should include a 500-word written statement outlining why they would like to study psychology and what they would bring to the course.

-The UK government has also confirmed that non-UK EU students in 2018-19 will have home fee status and be eligible for UK government student loans.
+The UK government has confirmed that non-UK EU students starting in the 2019/20 academic year will have home fee status and be eligible for UK government student loans.
 The UK government has not confirmed the situation for future years, so keep checking our website for updates.Back to top

 Intercalated students who graduate from Leeds are highly attractive to employers given their impressive range of skills such as project and time management skills, negotiation skills and research design and analysis skills.